HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 * The PDMP Responder **SHALL** support the SMART Backend Services Authorization Guide for verifying authentication and providing authorization to PDMP Requestors.

-* The PDMP Responder **SHALL** suppor the HTTP Header parameter X-Request-ID for request coorelation between the PDMP Requester and PDMP Responder.
+* The PDMP Responder **SHALL** support the HTTP Header parameter X-Request-ID for request coorelation between the PDMP Requester and PDMP Responder.

 ##### Search:

-The PDMP Responder **SHALL** support the following search parameters and combination for the MedicationRequest resource

-* Chained Search parameters
-	* subject:Patient.name.given - Patient's first name
-	* subject:Patient.name.family - Patient's family name
-	* subject:Patient.birthdate - Patient's birth date
-* Search Parameter
-	* dispenseRequest.validityPeriod - To specify the date range for the PDMP data retrieval

-The PDMP Responder **SHALL** support the following _include parameters for the MedicationRequest Search operations

-* _include=MedicationRequest:subject - Returns the Patient Resource information
-* _include:recurse=MedicationRequest:requester - Returns the Practitioner Resource information and Organization information
-* _include=MedicationRequest:medication - Returns the Medication Resource information

-The following is an example of the query.

-`GET [base]/MedicationRequest?subject:Patient.name.given=peter&subject:Patient.name.family=jacobs&subject:Patient.birthdate=eq1973-11-25&dispenseRequest.validityPeriod=ge2010-01-01&dispenseRequest.validityPeriod=le2015-12-31&_include=MedicationRequest:subject&_include:recurse=MedicationRequest:requester&_include=MedicationRequest:medication`

-The above API will fetch all MedicationRequest resources for Patient with a given name of "peter" and family name of "jacobs" with a birthdate of "1973-11-25" with a dispenseRequest that falls within in a 5 year window starting from January 1st 2010 to December 31st 2015 and as part of the returned information will include MedicationRequest, Practitioner, Organization, Patient and Medication information as part of the returned bundle.

-All other information required to authenticate and authorize a PDMP Requestor is captured as part of registering the PDMP Requestor following the SMART Backend Services Authorization Guide.

 The PDMP Responder **SHALL** support the following search parameters and combination for the MedicationDispense resource